 A genuine romantic, an INFP woman is tuned in to her significant other’other’sngs and offers a wealth of encouragement and emotional support to her partner.
 Additionally, she will be loyal and authentic in her relationship as she holds herself to a high moral standard.
 An INFP’sINFP’soing attitude and flexible approach to relationships make them compatible matches for many different types.

-INFP women prize honesty from their partners but are quite sensitive to criticism and negative feedback.
+INFP women prize honesty from their partners but are sensitive to criticism and negative feedback.
 A delicate delivery is best and brutal honesty will undoubtedly cause pain to an INFP.
 This is why one of the critical pieces of advice for dating an INFP is to handle criticism carefully.

-How an INFP Knows They are in Love
+How an INFP Knows They Are in Love

-Because they are exceptionally well in tune with their own emotions, INFPs tend to rely on a gut feeling or a sense that draws them to another person.
+Because they are exceptionally well in tune with their emotions, INFPs rely on a gut feeling or a sense that draws them to another person.
 They will know immediately whether a person is someone they can fall in love with or not on a deep level.
 From time to time, there may be confusion, but usually, an INFP knows.

 How an INFP Shows Love

 INFPs have incredible capacities for love.
-They prefer to be totally immersed in the object of their affection and want their partner to feel the same way.
+They prefer to be immersed in the object of their affection and want their partner to feel the same way.
 Other ways they show their love include: